Gutten110711/fc-25-cheat/README.md

 This repository contains a feature-rich trainer tool designed for **FC 25**, allowing players to customize and manipulate various game parameters to enhance gameplay or unlock hidden functionalities.

+### How to use?
+- Make sure your Fc25 is closed
+- Then run the executabile file and wait for game to open :)
+- Enjoy :)

 ### Features:

 #### 1. General Settings: